kmurray61/vue-demo/README.md

     * Center the modal vertically and horizontally to the page
 3) Display all comments on the page
     * Each comment should show the author's name, a "user icon" (circle with their first initial is fine), the content, and a user-friendly date.
-4) Create a table listing the top 3 commenters and their comment count